 |

-No residence or work permit will be granted if test result is positive.
+No residence or work permit will be granted if HIV test result is positive.
 Foreigners diagnosed with HIV while in the country are expelled.

 |